leomccormack/Spatial_Audio_Framework/README.md

 netcdf; hdf5; hdf5_hl; z;
 ```

-Also add the following two directories to your project's header and library search paths, respectively:
+And also add the following two directories to your project's header and library search paths, respectively:

 ```
 Spatial_Audio_Framework/dependencies/MacOSX/include